genquiky/fiji-macros/README.md

     <img src="https://github.com/genquiky/fiji-macros/blob/main/items/measurements_AVG_Color.jpg" alt="logo" width="" />
 </p>

+<h6>(Above an example of pictures taken in 2021 showing the color palette, from January to December)</h6>

 Fiji Macros allow users to automate repetitive tasks, perform complex image processing operations, and analyse data in a more efficient and reproducible manner.
 These macros can be used to control various aspects of Fiji, including image acquisition, processing, and analysis.